Pppp1116/content-license-policy/README.md

    - Sell or bundle tweak packs based on this Project;
    - Gate “preset bundles” or “full configs” derived from this work behind donations, memberships, or subscriptions.

-If you are unsure whether your use is non-commercial, assume that it is **not allowed** and request permission (see Section 12).
+The Owner reserves the right, at their **sole discretion**, to determine whether a specific use is commercial or non-commercial, especially in borderline cases involving ad revenue, affiliate links, sponsorships, or indirect monetization.
+If the Owner notifies you that your use is considered commercial, you must either cease that use or obtain a commercial license.

+### 2.3.
+No Assignment or Sublicensing by Users

+You may not assign, transfer, or sublicense any rights granted to you under this Policy to any other person or entity.
+Any attempt to do so without the Owner’s prior written consent is **void** and constitutes a breach of this Policy.

+### 2.4.
+Mandatory Rights Under Law

+Nothing in this Policy is intended to limit any rights that you cannot contractually waive or restrict under applicable law (such as mandatory exceptions or limitations under copyright law).
+However, to the maximum extent permitted by law, **all rights not expressly granted to you here are reserved by the Owner**.

 ---

 ## 3. Scope of Covered Content (GitHub + Discord + Mirrors)

-This Policy applies to all related content produced by or for the Project, including but not limited to:
+This Policy applies to all related Content produced by or for the Project, including but not limited to:

 - Files, scripts, docs, and data in this GitHub repository;
 - Git commits, Issues, Pull Requests, Discussions, and Wiki pages;